kojoidrissa/headcount_automation/notes_config_file.md

 #`config_file`  branch planning notes

 If I'm going to use `costCenter_Function_map.json` as my config file, that'll require some changes to `functionalSheets.py`.
 I should be able to replace the two big blocks running functions with calls that reference the .json dictionary.
-But HOW exactly will I do this?
+But HOW exactly will I do this? **NOTE:**  The current config file is accurate as of 2013-08-01; needs to be updated for 2013-09 reports

 ##Block for Function 1: functionTable ==> makeSubSeaTable/makeNoSubseaTable
 From the function definition: